Hengle/Folkvangr/Trailer Outline.md

 [Music Theme Intro](https://soundcloud.com/irkluesing/ravensong-master-6-10-17/s-8Oou2)

 ### Credits
 There might be a brief post credits scene teasing the game, if there is time leftover to squeeze in a shot of the ruins.
-If submitted to a film festival, the post-credits shots wouldn't be included.
+If submitted to an animation festival, the post-credits shots wouldn't be included.

 ![storyboard](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/forest_scene_pencil_sketch.jpg)
 ### Experimental Animation Style Ideas